Florida's Landlord Tenant Law

 - Storing Deposit:

 A landlord in Florida has three options for storing a tenant’s security deposit during the life of the tenancy.
 He or she can place the deposit in a non-interest bearing account, place the deposit in an interest bearing account or purchase a surety bond in the amount of the deposit.
+Interest earned must be returned to the tenant upon successful completion of the lease.

 Tenants in Florida have the right to be notified once the landlord receives their security deposit.
 This notification must occur within 30 days of the tenant paying the security deposit.